bootsector/stm32-hid-bootloader/README.md

 Bootloader will activate (i.e., enter USB HID mode) if A8 pin is driven LOW when bootloader starts.
 Otherwise, it will just jump to the user program address.

+Additionally, if you have a "Blue Pill" board, setting jumper BOOT1 to the 1 position (and leaving BOOT0 at the 0 position), the bootloader will kick in.

 This bootloader should't have any compiler restrictions, so it should work with any GCC ARM toolchain version (latest is always recommended!).